DomtronVox/StaticFarmSite/src/documents/main_pages/frequently-asked-questions.md

 <br />

 **Do you bottle feed your babies? ** All babies are taught to accept a bottle with a Prichard's teat.
 We will supply a free bottle and screw on teat per total purchase. if you want to buy extra there is a small surcharge.
 We start them on goat’s milk.
 If you don’t have goat's milk available, we are happy to convert them to WHOLE cow's milk from the store--like what you drink. it takes about a week to convert them.
-I do recommend for the best growth that does are kept on milk for 3 months especially if you want to show them.
+I do recommend for the best growth that does are kept on milk for 3 months especially if you want to LA, or show them or have them LAed.

 <br />